 At the June call, it was decided that Alexander would prepare a CR to add an indicator in the seev.001 to report whether meeting resolutions could be added at the meeting.

-No CR was finally submitted for that particular need.

-Do we still need a CR for that ?
-To be rediscussed.

-Action: Alexander to report on CR status.
+The CR1128 (Vote with Board of Director for Amended Resolution) has been submitted by the Danish NMPG and approved for implementation by the ISO Securities GM & SID ET.

+Action: None.

 Next CA WG call: September 13, 2022 from 2:00 to 4:00 PM CET.